Social Security Disability Benefits Resources: Utah

 How to Qualify for Disability Benefits in Utah

-If you live in Utah and have a serious disability which is preventing you from participating in gainful employment, you may be able to qualify for disability benefits payments through the Social Security Administration’s (SSA) SSDI (Social Security Disability Insurance) pathway.
+If you live in Utah and have a serious disability that is preventing you from participating in gainful employment, you may be able to qualify for disability benefits payments through the Social Security Administration’s (SSA) SSDI (Social Security Disability Insurance) pathway.
 The SSA is a federal agency so the criteria for qualification for disability benefits are the same in Utah as they are in any other state in the United States.
 The SSA only approves these benefits for those applicants who have a serious or severe disability(s) which match the criteria set by the SSA—a.k.a., the Blue Book.
 In addition to medical criteria, a Utah disability applicant must also meet other requirements before the SSA will approve an application to receive disability payments.

 The main criteria for obtaining benefits through the Social Security Disability Insurance (SSDI) scheme are as follows: